 Is there a specific Dialpad package version needed?

 You'll need Dialpad package version 1.605 or above to use the custom object integration.
+If your Dialpad package version has not been updated, you'll see a blank result after navigating to the Object tab.

 Sales Manager / Rep: How do I verify if a call has been correctly logged against all the related object records in Salesforce?